Sdcrouse/recipe-rolodex/NOTES.md

 Idea from the "post '/recipes'" route: convert blank values to nil with #presence.
 Maybe make a separate page to display errors, similar to a 404 page.
 Put each error message next to the corresponding field/value.
+**I'd like to split the "delete '/recipes/:id'" route into two routes:**
+  1. get '/recipes/:id/delete', which redirects users to a recipes/delete.erb page that asks them if they are sure they want to delete this recipe; I could do something similar for the user account.
+    * If the user clicks Yes, go to the "delete '/recipes/:id'" route.
+    * If the user clicks No, redirect them to the recipe.
+  2. delete '/recipes/:id', which does the same thing as the original route.

 ## Ideas from Ingredient model:
  Save this for later (I might make an Amount model with quantity and units and seed the DB)